 - Wordpress Theme: The theme is essentially the design of your blog.
 It is a skin.
 You can have several themes installed to your blog, but only one active at a time.
 And it will control the look and feel of your blog and what it looks like to your visitors.
 A theme consists of a bunch of files, images and stylesheets that together control how your site looks and what is output.

-Theme Framework A framework is a set of functions and options used by a developer in order to extend what Wordpress does and power a theme.
+- Theme Framework: A framework is a set of functions and options used by a developer in order to extend what Wordpress does and power a theme.
 Often, a framework will provide some customizations and shortcuts that a developer can then use to create a really nice child theme in a convenient way.
-A very popular framework is Genesis Framework (by Studiopress).
-Genesis is activated as the main theme, giving a default look to the site but providing a lot of powerful functionality.
-Then, there are a library of child themes available by Studiopress that sit on top of Genesis.
-Together, your child theme and your underlying framework control what the site looks like and empowers developers to customize theme to their wishes.

-Stylesheet This is a file that controls the colors, fonts and most other visual settings of your site.
+- Stylesheet: This is a file that controls the colors, fonts and most other visual settings of your site.
 It is built with a language called CSS (cascading stylesheets) which your browser understands.
 In most cases, modifying colors, fonts and other things require editing the stylesheet that came with your theme.
+In some cases, this requires manual editing of CSS files.
+In most modern themes, this can be customized within WordPress.

 To put it bluntly, there are themes everywhere.
 So many that it makes choosing one difficult.